 Seated Calf Raise Machine

 The seated calf raise machine trains your entire calf but emphasizes your soleus.
-As you learned a moment ago, the soleus contributes more than the gastrocnemius to the overall size of your calves, which makes the seated calf raise machine one of the best calf exercises for mass.
+The soleus contributes more than the gastrocnemius to the overall size of your calves, which makes the seated calf raise machine one of the best calf exercises for mass.

 1. While seated, adjust the thigh pad so that it rests just above your knee and place the balls of your feet on the footplate.